jamesnight1994/cognito-nestjs-lambda-client/README.md

 ```

 ## CLient SDK
 Using AWS lambda client SDK is one way to interact withe serverless function demonstrated here.
 However the following SDK will abstract most the setup and functionality.
+Here is the link to it's repository https://github.com/jamesnight1994/sdk-for-cognito-lambda-client